-The Hypnotic History of Hypnotherapy From Dream Temples to NLP and modern day hypnotism.
+The Hypnotic History of Hypnotherapy From Dream Temples to NLP and Modern Day Hypnotism.

-By Tony Sokol
+Article by Tony Sokol

 Hypnosis is an old practice.
 Only the word is relatively new.
 But subconscious programming, meditation with intent, has been around for centuries in the form of prayer, chants, exorcism, animal magnetism, Mesmerism, and natural fatigue.
 For centuries, trained stage magicians and untrailed snake charmers and con artists used the methods without ever knowing there was a word for it.
 References to different forms of hypnosis can be found in ancient Sumerian, Persian, Chinese, Indian, Egyptian, Greek, and Roman cultures.

 The Ebers papyrus dates Egyptian dream temples to 1150 BC.
 Ancient Greece had holistic sleep temple healing centers where soothsayers would communicate with the gods by chanting, fasting and meditating in healing rituals.
 Hypnotism was first used medically by Hindus in ancient India, who performed Yoga Nidra, or temple sleep, which were night-long meditations in communication with the gods.
 The Law of Manu, an ancient book in Sanskrit, describes “Sleep-Waking,” “Dream-Sleep,” and “Ecstasy-Sleep.”

 An ancient Hebrew treatment called Kavanah used the Hebrew alphabet to induce trance for healing.
 Early Muslims Koran-based faith healing was being used by the year 600.
 The practices evolved into Sufism.